bd-j/sedpy/README.rst

 * ``observate`` has methods for generating synthetic photometry through any filters, and classes for dealing with filters generally.
-  Functionality for spectra is being added slowly.
+ There is some functionality for spectra (vaccum to air conversions).
-  With a huge debt to Mike Blanton's `Kcorrect <http://howdy.physics.nyu.edu/index.php/Kcorrect>`_ code .
+  With a huge debt to Mike Blanton's `kcorrect <https://github.com/blanton144/kcorrect>`_ code .

 * ``attenuation`` contains simple dust attenuation methods.